Preparing Small Businesses for the New Corporate Transparency Act Reporting

 • Has any other form of substantial control over the company.

 There are direct and indirect ways to express substantial control.
 Direct control could include board representation, control of a majority of voting power or voting rights, or control of a majority of rights associated with financing or interest.
 Indirect control is likely through financial or business relationships.
-If a person has control over intermediary entities that have substantial control over a company, this would be an example of indirect control.

 Second, a person has ownership interest in a company if they hold any of the following: